js2me/basket-of-goods/README.md

 node script.js
 ```
 after this you will be see result second solution
+See [script.js](https://github.com/truefunrun/basket-of-goods/blob/master/other-solutions/second-solution/script.js) to find out how it works

 ### for Third Solution (Only NodeJS) ###
 ```